krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

-Fields must be annotated with `@Inject`.
+Fields must be public, non-static, non-final and annotated with `@Inject`.
 Constructor parameters must not be annotated.

 A runtime exception is thrown if there's no provider for a service.
 A dependency may be declared `@Optional` in which case no exception is thrown.